Cancel anytime

 Core Business Areas

-- Retail Banking: Offers a wide range of products and services to individual customers, including checking and savings accounts, loans, credit cards, and insurance.
+- Retail Banking: Offers a range of products and services to individual customers, including checking and savings accounts, loans, credit cards, and insurance products.

-- Corporate Banking: Provides banking solutions to businesses of all sizes, including loans, trade finance, cash management, and investment banking services.
+- Corporate Banking: Provides financial solutions to small, medium, and large-sized companies, encompassing loans, trade finance, cash management, and investment banking services.

-- SME Banking: Focuses on providing financial services and support to small and medium-sized enterprises (SMEs), including specialized loan programs and advisory services.
+- SME Banking: Focuses on the needs of small and medium-sized enterprises, offering specialized credit lines and business support services.

-- Investment Banking: Offers services related to underwriting, mergers, and acquisitions, and other financial advisory solutions to corporations.
+- Investment Banking: Offers services related to M&A, underwriting, and other capital market related activities.

 Leadership and Structure